root-project/web/manual/python/index.md

 import ROOT
 ```

-After that, all the ROOT C++ functionality (classes, functions, etc.) can be accessed via the `ROOT` module.
+Then all the ROOT C++ functionality (classes, functions, etc.) can be accessed via the `ROOT` module.
 In the example below, we show how to create a histogram (an instance of the `TH1F` class) and randomly fill it with a gaussian distribution.

 ```python
 h = ROOT.TH1F("myHist", "myTitle", 64, -4, 4)